Who must be advised?

 Can an advisor help me with holds and drops?

-Academic Advising Services can handle most advising holds.
-Academic Advising Services advisors may sign drop cards.
+Academic Advising Center can handle most advising holds.
+Academic Advising Center advisors may sign drop cards.
 Students will be advised that they are allowed a total of six dropped courses at Tarleton.
 This total includes any courses dropped at another Texas institution of higher learning.

 How long does an advising session last?